Rlag1998/QML_Generalization/README.md

 The tutorial_embedding_generalization.py file can be run after running the cancer_general.py data preparation file (which includes a PCA step) or the cancer_non-PCA.py data preparation file (which does not include a PCA step) to classify breast cancer data.
 Hilbert space mutual data overlap gram matrices and intermediary scatter plots are produced when tutorial_embedding_breast_cancer.py is run.

 By running the above files, it can be seen in the resulting outputs that:
-- Quantum Metric Learning cannot generalize well for test data when using a dataset with too many initial features (e.g., the ants/bees image dataset).
+- Quantum Metric Learning cannot generalize well for test data when using a dataset with too many initial features relative to the number of training samples (e.g., the ants/bees image dataset).
-- Quantum Metric Learning results in good classification for datasets that have a much greater number of samples than the intial number of parameters (e.g. the breast cancer diagnostic dataset).
+- Quantum Metric Learning results in good classification for datasets that have a much greater number of training samples than the intial number of parameters (e.g., the breast cancer diagnostic dataset).
 - PCA can help improve generalizability and classification performance when applied to the initial input features of a dataset.

 References: